cgyurgyik/cgyurgyik.github.io/content/post/triton-overview.md

 This programming model does not allude to threads, blocks, or memory - instead, the user relies entirely upon the compiler to ensure the code is efficient.

 Conversely, Descend (REF) is a "safe-by-construction" imperative language.
 We define *safety* as a measurement of how much guarantee you have that your program is safe.
-Inspired by Rust, Descend guarantees legal CPU and GPU memory management at compile time by tracking Ownership and Lifetimes.
+Inspired by Rust, Descend guarantees legal CPU and GPU memory management at compile time by tracking *Ownership* and *Lifetimes*.
 Following the previous example, we write matrix multiply in Descend:

 ```rust
 // (Descend does not have releases; written on 12 April 2024.)